-Voice to Text for Linux — Works in Every App, Including the Terminal
+Speech-to-Text & Voice Dictation for Linux — Works in Every App, Even the Terminal

 Linux has historically had far fewer native voice-to-text options than Windows or macOS.
 Most mainstream commercial voice tools are Windows-only or macOS-only, and browser-based tools don't reach your terminal or native desktop apps.
 Lightning Assist is a native push-to-talk voice app that works system-wide on any Linux distribution — including the terminal.